 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - It is used to prevent COVID-19.

-- If you are allergic to this drug; any part of this drug (including polysorbate 80); or any other drugs, foods, or substances (including polyethylene glycol).
-Tell your doctor about the allergy and what signs you had.
+- If your child is allergic to this drug: any part of this drug (including polysorbate 80); or any other drugs, foods or substances (including polyethylene glycol).
+Tell the doctor about the allergy and what signs your child had.

-- If you have COVID-19, if you have any symptoms that could be from COVID-19, if you are waiting to find out COVID-19 test results, or if you recently had COVID-19.
+- If your child has COVID-19, has any symptoms that could be from COVID-19, is waiting to find out COVID-19 test results, or has recently had COVID-19.

-- If you have ever had certain heart problems (myocarditis, pericarditis).
+- If your child has ever had certain heart problems (myocarditis, pericarditis).

-- If you have ever had a health problem called multisystem inflammatory syndrome (MIS).
+- If your child has ever had a health problem called multisystem inflammatory syndrome (MIS).

-- If you have had a different COVID-19 vaccine.
+- If your child has had a different COVID-19 vaccine.

-- If you have been exposed to someone who has COVID-19 within the past 14 days.
+- If your child has been exposed to someone who has COVID-19 within the past 14 days.

-- If you have had a smallpox or monkeypox vaccine within the past 4 weeks.
+- If your child has had a smallpox or monkeypox vaccine within the past 4 weeks.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell the doctor and pharmacist about all of your child’s drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe to give this drug with all of your child’s other drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - This vaccine cannot cause COVID-19.